 - Become a volunteer with Worldpackers: Give back to the local community and, in exchange, you’re room and board will often be covered.
 It’s not always free, but it’s still a cheap way to travel in Vienna.

-The average cost of living in Vienna is certainly higher than in many places in the world it’s definitely possible to enjoy your stay as a budget backpacker in Vienna.
+The average cost of living is certainly higher and Vienna isn’t surely the cheapest city to conquer, but it’s definitely possible to enjoy your stay as a budget backpacker.

-The best ways to keep the cost of a trip to Vienna low is by following these tips:
+The best way to keep the cost of a trip to Vienna low is by following these tips:

 - Travel during the off-peak season – Visiting Vienna in less crowded months will save you loads of money on airfare and accommodation.
 You’ll also have fewer crowds to contend with!